Skyvassnuten

-Skyvassnuten is a mountain in the municipality of Bykle in Agder county, Norway.
+Skyvassnuten is a mountain in Bykle Municipality in Agder county, Norway.
 The 1421 m tall mountain sits just 1.2 km east of the municipal/county border with Rogaland.
-The lake Skyvatn lies at the eastern foot of the mountain and the mountain Sveigen lies immediately south of the mountain.
+The lake Skyvatn lies at the eastern foot of the mountain, and the mountain Sveigen lies immediately south of the mountain.
 The lake Holmavatnet lies about 5 km north of the mountain.